Notenoughmail/notenoughmail.github.io/collections/_fragments/worldjs/1.21.1/features/no_op.md

 - `.withPlacement(id?: ResourceLocation, builder: Consumer<PlacedFeatureBuilder>)`{: .language-kube-21 #{{ page.anchor }}-with-placement }: Creates and modifies the placed feature which will place the configured feature
     - `id?: ResourceLocation`{:.language-kube-21}: The id of the placed feature
         - Defaults to the same id as the configured feature if not provided
-        - Namespace defaults to `kubejs` if not specified
+        - If provided, but no namespace is specified, the namespace defaults to `kubejs`
     - `builder: Consumer<PlacedFeatureBuilder>`{:.language-kube-21}: Set the [placement](#placed-features) of the feature

 {% comment %}